Nai-coder/DE1-Term1/README.md

 The data was downloaded using the World Bank APIs, accessed through the Postman software.
 The project report was written using LaTeX.
 All SQL scripts were created on a MySQL Workbench.

-The project deadline is November 19th, midnight.
+The project deadline is November 19th, midnight CET.